arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ENTRYPOINT ["/usr/local/bin/start_turtlesim.sh"]
 ```

-This Dockerfile starts from the official ROS2 Jazzy base image for ARM64 architecture, installs the turtlesim package and Python tools, and configures the environment.
-The key point here is that it copies and sets up a custom startup script as the container's entry point, which handles all initialization and coordination of multiple ROS2 processes.
+This Dockerfile starts from the official ROS 2 Jazzy base image for ARM64 architecture, installs the turtlesim package and Python tools, and configures the environment.
+The key point here is that it copies and sets up a custom startup script as the container's entry point, which handles all initialization and coordination of multiple ROS 2 processes.

 The `start_turtlesim.sh` is the main script.
 This file handles the startup of `turtlesim` with defined movement patterns: